mnlipp/VM-Operator/user-gui.md

 Next, there are two ways to create the VM widgets (preview conlets in the framework's terms).
 They can be created on demand or automatically for each VM that a logged in user has permission to access.
-The former is the preferred way for an administrator that has access to all VMs and needs to open a particular VM's console for trouble shooting only.
-The latter is the preferred way for a regular user that has access to a limited number of VMs.
+The former is the preferred way for an administrator who has access to all VMs and needs to open a particular VM's console for trouble shooting only.
+The latter is the preferred way for a regular user who has access to a limited number of VMs.
-In this case, automatically creating the widgets has the additional benefit that regular users don't need to know how to create and configure the widgets using the menu and the properties dialog.
+In this case, creating the widgets automatically has the additional benefit that regular users don't need to know how to create and configure the widgets using the menu and the properties dialog.